logaretm/vee-validate/docs/advanced/rules-object-expression.md

 const ruleObject = { required: true, email: true };
 ```

-As you noticed they keys must have a single value at least, using `true` let's vee-validate turn the rule on for that field and supplies it with the default configured parameters if they exist.
+As you may have noticed, keys must have a single value.
+Using `true` lets vee-validate turn the rule on for that field and supplies it with the default configured parameters if they exist.

 Here is a simple example:

 @[example](object-rules-definition)

-Supplying `false` on the other hand will **disable the rule**, meaning as if it doesn't exist in the object.
+Supplying `false` on the other hand will **disable the rule**, treating it as if it doesn't exist in the object.
 This will come in handy later in the [dynamic rules section](./dynamic-rules.md).

 ## Supplying Arguments